Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 Removing the background image or using text mode

-You can set the colours in the usual way but when in text mode the background (2nd) colour also is used.
+You can set the colours in the usual way but when in text mode the background (2nd) colour is also used (not transparent).

 Specify a light grey menu background using the following menu as MyE2B.cfg.
 See the Text Minimal theme folder in the \_ISO\docs\Templates folder.